curbengh/curbengh.github.io/source/_posts/engadget-redirect-guce.md

 Whenever I try to open an Engadget article, it will automatically redirect me to `guce.advertising.com/...` which is (thankfully) blocked by uBO.

-{% cloudinary '20190609/guce-engadget.png' 'uBO blocks Engadget redirect' %}
+{% image '20190609/guce-engadget.png' 'uBO blocks Engadget redirect' %}

 Initially, I was able to workaround by opening the article in a private window, but it was not reliable.
 I didn't know why private window worked in the first place (and only found the reason later on).
 I figured it must be redirected by third-party javascript, so I checked the page source, looked for suspicious domains and block them using uBO.
 That didn't work, not even disabling javascript.